arunk2/AI-Experiments/logo-stitching-in-video/README.md

 ## What is it?
 A Computer vision-powered system that will analyse the entire video content and finds a suitable place for logo.
 It then put the processed logo in every frame of the video.

+This work is inspired from the product [uru-video](http://uruvideo.com/)

 ## Algorithm:
 1. Get the input logo size
 2. Loop through all the frames and identify least varying place for logo placement (separate algorithm)